davidizzle/GSoC-Dagger.jl-Blog/README.md

 ### 2.3 Memory-Mapped Ring Buffer Rollout

-Through the `Mmap.jl` library, which helps with memory-mapping of files, a new type of buffer was initially implemented in the following couple of weeks — an `mmapRingBuffer`, i.e. a ring buffer mapping data on disk.
+Through the `Mmap.jl` library, which helps with memory-mapping of files, a new type of buffer was initially implemented in the following couple of weeks — an `mmapRingBuffer`, i.e. a ring buffer that maps data on disk, allowing direct access to the data without loading it into memory, thereby reducing overhead.
 The rationale behind a memory-mapped ring buffer is to eliminate the overhead from allocations of extra space when copying buffer data, but rather having a downstream task in a DAG access the same memory used by the upstream’s ring buffer.

 By way of background, a "ring" — or circular — buffer is a data structure that uses a fixed-size buffer in a circular way, i.e. where both ends are connected.
 This structure includes a 'reading' pointer and a 'writing' pointer as below, and is historically useful for buffering data streams.